microsoft/ailab/BuildAnIntelligentBot/readme.md

 1. Click the **Browse** button and select the file `Downloads/buildanintelligentbot/resources/discounts_french.wav`.
 1. Select the **French** language from the drop down list.

-    > NOTE: If you want to see all the languages available you can use the languages endpoint: https://dev.microsofttranslator.com/Languages?api-version=1.0&scope=text,speech,tts
+    > **Note:** If you want to see all the languages available you can use the languages endpoint: https://dev.microsofttranslator.com/Languages?api-version=1.0&scope=text,speech,tts

 1. Click **Submit Audio** and wait for the bot to respond back.
-1. The bot will respond with audio and with the text "Cette semaine, nous avons un rabais de 25% dans l’ensemble de notre sélection de vins".
+1. The bot will respond with audio and with the text "Cette semaine, nous avons un rabais de 25% dans lâ€™ensemble de notre sÃ©lection de vins".

 ## Adding a Bot to a Web Application